- List of skin lightening creams with mercury **updated regularly**

 - Crema Antiedad y Desmanchadora

 - Nearly identical to “Crema Aguamary” above.
-Has 130,000 times the FDA limit for mercury.
+Has 130,000 times the FDA limit for mercury (link to article)

 - Long Dian Tu Glutathione Pearl Natural Whitening Essence Cream